alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Recognizing the Symptoms of Overload

-As a manager, don’t impose a measure on the team without getting an idea of each individual’s workload and work habits.
-Team members might feel that you don’t understand the work if you insist on using a specific measure.
-For example, if you’re evaluating load by the number of days it takes to fix an issue, one person might work a full day fixing an issue, while another person might distribute the work across several days, along with other work.
+As a manager, don't impose a measure on the team without getting an idea of each individual's workload and work habits.
+Team members might feel that you don't understand the work if you insist on using a specific measure.
+For example, if you're evaluating load by the number of days it takes to fix an issue, one person might work a full day fixing an issue, while another person might distribute the work across several days, along with other work.

 ### Reducing Overload and Restoring Team Health

 **Identify and alleviate psychosocial stressors**

 When it comes to fixing a dysfunctional team, first and foremost, individual team members need to regain their sense of psychological safety.
 A team can function only as well as its individual members.
 You can start by identifying and alleviating psychosocial stressors8 for each individual and the team as a whole.
 Which of these factors do you actually have control over?
-You can’t control whether or not a team member has a major illness, but you can control the size of your team’s backlog (as seen in Case Study 1) or silence pages (as in Case Study 2).
+You can't control whether or not a team member has a major illness, but you can control the size of your team's backlog (as seen in Case Study 1) or silence pages (as in Case Study 2).

 Decision making should be transparent and, if possible, democratic.
 Each team member should have a feeling of control over the situation.
 For example, the brainstorming session in Case Study 2 helped the team identify and discuss issues.

 **Protect yourself in the future**

-When your team is in overload, prioritize project work that pays down repetitive toil even more than you would if you weren’t overloaded.
+When your team is in overload, prioritize project work that pays down repetitive toil even more than you would if you weren't overloaded.
 You will profit in the future.

 ## Conclusion

-Perceived overload is a special form of overload that can’t be measured by the amount of toil or operational work.
+Perceived overload is a special form of overload that can't be measured by the amount of toil or operational work.
 It is hard to pinpoint and to eliminate.

-In order to keep a team’s workload in balance, it’s important to constantly monitor (perceived or nonperceived) overload.
+In order to keep a team's workload in balance, it's important to constantly monitor (perceived or nonperceived) overload.
 To better serve your users and do good work, you need to first show respect to yourself and your team.

 # Chapter 18 - SRE Engagement Model